zitadel/zitadel/docs/docs/apis/actions/register-flow.md

   - `setDisplayName(string)`
     Sets the display name
   - `setPreferredLanguage(string)`
-    Sets the preferred language, the string has to be a valid language tag
+    Sets the preferred language, the string has to be a valid language tag as defined in [RFC 5646](https//www.rfc-editor.org/rfc/rfc5646)
   - `setGender(int)`
     Sets the gender.
     <ul><li>0: unspecified</li><li>1: female</li><li>2: male</li><li>3: diverse</li></ul>